-It is currently anticipated that between 2018 and 2023 six additional consulting rooms (with associated support facilities) are required for primary care services, with one more required between 2024 and 2028 and one between 2034 and 2036.
-In addition, three community care clinical rooms will be required for the delivery of community services between 2018 and 2023 with a further room required in 2034-2036.
-Planned Provision The CCG has commissioned utilisation reviews on Fareham Community Hospital, Fareham Health Centre and Portchester Health Centre.
-Sources of Funding No sources of funding for NHS infrastructure have been identified, other than Section 106.
-Site specific contributions will be identified through stage 2 of the IDP work and planning application process.
-Additional Information of note In the next five years the CCG have estimated that 10 GPs will be retiring across Fareham.
-The average ratio of patients to whole time equivalent (wte) GPs across Fareham is currently 3,200 (some practices have 1,500 patients per wte GP whilst Whiteley has 4,200 patients per wte GP).
-This is higher than national figures.
-It does not currently factor in the wider evolving workforce of a GP practice.
+Primary Care Networks have been developed nationally which have supported the bringing together of additional roles within practices / sharing resources.
+There is huge focus on group consultations for chronic disease management in community settings in collaboration with community teams.
 Role of Planning Policy The built and natural environments are major determinants of health and wellbeing.
 Of the three dimensions to sustainable development, planning's social role includes supporting healthy communities (NPPF paragraph 8(b)).
 Paragraph 20 of the NPPF states that: 'Strategic policies should set out an overall strategy for the pattern, scale and quality of development, and make sufficient provision for: c) community facilities (such as health infrastructure) Paragraph 34 of the NPPF states that: 'Plans should set out the contributions expected from development.
 This should include setting out the levels and types of affordable housing provision required, along with other infrastructure (such as that needed for education, health , transport, flood and water management, green and digital infrastructure).'
 The Planning Policy Guidance states that Engagement between plan- making bodies and relevant organisations will help ensure that local strategies to improve health and wellbeing and the provision of the required health infrastructure are supported and considered in plans (including in the preparation of strategic policies for community facilities).'
 Conclusion The tipping point for Fareham is expected to occur at around a housing requirement of 550 homes per annum.
 Below 550 homes per annum, with the measures set out above, the high-level capacity planning indicates that the predicted population growth could be accommodated within the existing estate.
 However, Fareham has mainly purpose-built accommodation and practices will need considerable reconfiguration and updating in order to increase their list size.
 However, the remains two other aspects which the CCG has to consider alongside the estate, and they are workforce and funding.
 The CCG will request developer contributions from all sites towards the delivery of the healthcare estate and these will be identified through stage 2 of the IDP.
 Finally, the CCG is facing the national issue of a shortage of GPs.
 Any strategy set out by the CCG is dependent on the successful replacement of retiring GPs.